Latest updates & newest information highlighted in yellow.

 Parents: ask questions of your club director or administrator if you are unsure if insurance will apply to an event your student-athlete is participating in.

 Guidance posted on January 11th indicates volleyball and other moderate-risk sports can train in stable pods of 6 in the State of Washington.
-Please read the full guidance here.
+Please read the full guidance here, and the risk assessment dashboard here.
 Contact your local health department for further information.

 Oregon-based clubs in counties deemed anything other than "Extreme Risk" should contact their county health authorities to determine what activities are permitted under the new guidelines.